Drywood Termites in Baton Rouge

-Drywood termites are not as destructive as subterranean termites in North America, but can still do substantial damage.
+Drywood termites are not as destructive as subterranean termites in the nation, but can still do substantial damage.
 Their colonies are typically found in dry wood, and evidence of an infestation usually includes discarded wings, feces, or frass (piles of sawdust created from their feeding).
 Like all termites, drywood termites feed on cellulose, which is found in wood.
 The main difference with this species is that they do not go for soft, moist wood as most termites do.
 Instead, they eat across the grain of wood, which can be very dangerous and damaging to structures.

 Like most termites, drywood termites can be organized in a caste system containing reproductive and worker/soldier castes.
 Swarms are often seen, indicating an infestation.

 Drywood termites are most common in warmer, tropical climates where winters are mild.
 These termites do not need moist soil or water to survive, unlike other termites.
 For that reason, they typically target wood that is above-ground, meaning infestations are often in higher levels of structures.
 They often enter homes through exposed wood or infested wooden furniture brought indoors.